rust-lang/rust/src/doc/tutorial.md

 of the module `farm` to access a function from `barn` without needing to know that `barn` exists.

-In other words, you can use them to decouple an public api from their internal implementation.
+In other words, you can use it to decouple a public api from its internal implementation.

 ## Using libraries